 For the third day of the 12 Days of 2FA, we’ll look at how to enable two-factor authentication (2FA) on Yahoo.
 After Yahoo disclosed the largest known data breach in the history of the Internet in September, 500 million compromised users have been advised to change their passwords and update the answers to their security questions.
 On top of these common-sense steps, 2FA is an easy, powerful defense in the face of large-scale, password-stealing hacks.

 Technology company leaders are reportedly meeting with President-elect Donald Trump and members of his transition team tomorrow in New York.
 Mr. Trump’s relationship with technology companies has been frosty, and his statements during the campaign and recent cabinet picks raise serious concerns about the new administration’s commitment to protecting the digital rights of all Americans and fostering innovation.
-They also point to the deep need for Mr.
+They also point to the deep need for Mr. Trump and his team to talk to those who represent the users of technologies, not just the companies that build and sell those technologies.

 EFF is excited to announce that today we are releasing Privacy Badger 2.0 for Chrome, Firefox, and Opera.
 Privacy Badger is a browser extension that automatically blocks hidden third-party trackers that would otherwise follow you around the web and spy on your browsing habits.
 Privacy Badger now has approximately 900,000 daily users and counting.